Christina El Moussa Is Reportedly Dating Gary Anderson After Her Divorce

-Christina El Moussa is reportedly involved in a new romance with her former family contractor Gary Anderson.
+Christina El Moussa is reportedly involved in a new romance with her former family contractor, Gary Anderson.

 Although Christina El Moussa has stayed mum on her new romance, a report suggests that her estranged husband, Tarek, may have slammed Anderson with a recent post on his Instagram page.